 County trail planning will continue to be a key priority, largely facilitated through the Frontier Iowa Trails Group.
 MAPA has helped bring partners from the FIT group together with Nebraska stakeholders to better understand opportunities for regional trail marketing and infrastructure improvements.
 Promotional mapping and data collection of trails will further enhance the trail experience and track its growth within the region.
-Additionally, adding the new sidewalk layer in Pottawattamie County will help facilitate and identify gaps in complete street implementation,
+Additionally, the new sidewalk layer in Pottawattamie County will help facilitate and identify gaps in complete street implementation.
+The new Strategic Highway Safety plan, along with the Safe Streets for All funding will help identify and prioritize projects of regional significance.
+MAPA staff will work closely with local jurisdictions and the State to help enhance, and prioritize safety projects.